ThePraeceps/ThePraeceps.github.io/_posts/2019-03-14-tryhackme---hackback-2019.md

 ...
 {% endhighlight  %}

-However, I could not find anything that looked like the flag in strings.
-I decided to open up the NSA's reverse engineering tool Ghidra and decompile the binary to see what is happening.
+However, I could not find anything that looked like a flag in the file's strings.
+I decided to take things a bit further and open up the NSA's reverse engineering tool Ghidra and decompile the binary to see what is really happening.

 ![Ghidra Decompiler]({{ '/assets/images/hackback-2019/hackback-2019-ghidra.jpeg' | relative_url }}){: .center-image }*Ghidra decompiler showing a decompiled version of the program*